-SPAN 3305, 3306, 3307 Individualized Spanish Proficiency
+SPAN 3305 Individualized Spanish Proficiency

-Prerequisites: SPAN 1314 and 1324.
+Prerequisites: SPAN 1314 and 1324

-Focus is on increasing proficiency in Spanish using the skills of listening, speaking, reading, writing, viewing, and showing in the interpersonal, interpretive and presentational modes and on acquiring a more comprehensive knowledge and understanding of the cultures of the Spanish speaking world.
+The focus of this course is on acquiring a more comprehensive knowledge and understanding of the cultures of the Spanish speaking world.
 Students develop individual language proficiencies while using Spanish to complete a series of projects where they make connections with other subject areas and participate in Spanish speaking communities.
+Course may be repeated only once and only if course topic and content differs.
 Not open to students with proficiency above Intermediate.